 The faculty member is responsible for assembling a file, which contains items to support the criteria being evaluated as well as the results of student ratings for the previous six semesters, and presenting this material to the respective Department Head during the sixth year of creditable service at Montana Tech.
-For deadlines see Section 206.5.
-At any stage during the evaluation process, additional information may be requested by the school/college Dean, the Collegiate Evaluation Committee, the VCAA/R, the Chancellor or the President.
+For deadlines see Section 205.5: Evaluation, Tenure and Promotion Deadlines.
+At any stage during the evaluation process, additional information may be requested by the school/college Dean, the Collegiate Evaluation Committee, the Provost/EVCAA, the Chancellor or the President.

-The Department Head is responsible for his/her statement of evaluation (see Appendix C of the Handbook), as well as obtaining a written evaluation concerning the award of tenure from each of the tenured members of the department, and submitting the total file and statements to the Dean.
-Upon completion of his/her critique, the portfolio shall then be submitted to the Collegiate Evaluation Committee and then forwarded to the VCAA/R.
+The Department Head, or the Dean, in the event the Department Head is non-tenured, is responsible for his/her statement of evaluation (see Appendix C of the Handbook), as well as obtaining a written evaluation concerning the award of tenure from each of the tenured members of the department and submitting the total file and statements to the Dean.
+Upon completion of his/her critique, the portfolio shall then be submitted to the Collegiate Evaluation Committee and then forwarded to the Provost/EVCAA.

-The VCAA/R reviews the total file and the prior annual evaluations and prepares a written statement on tenure and adds it to the file.
+The Provost/EVCAA reviews the total file and the prior annual evaluations and prepares a written statement on tenure and adds it to the file.
 The total file is then transmitted to the Chancellor.
 The Chancellor shall complete his/her evaluation of the faculty member and send an abstracted file to the President with a recommendation.
+The abstracted file shall consist of the faculty member's cover letter, current Curriculum Vita, and all letters of recommendation or assessment.